Is it even possible to eat while suffering from hyperemesis gravidarum?

 7. Tooth Decay

 All of that acidic vomit does a real number on your tooth enamel.
 And if you’re not getting the calcium and other nutrients you need for strong bones then you will notice it first in your teeth.
 We tend to forget how important chewing actual food is to keep our teeth healthy and when you’re suffering from hyperemesis gravidarum there is very little chewing, biting or eating going on at all.
-Let’s not forget about how even inserting a tooth brush into the mouth can cause gagging and induce vomiting.
+Let’s not forget about how even inserting a tooth brush into the mouth can induce vomiting.
 Instead, choose a mouthwash that has enamel protection AND is alcohol free and rinse out your mouth after you vomit.

 8. Hair Loss